SuhruthY/GRIP_Task2/README.md

 ## Procedure
 &emsp;We need to now about the *difference between sepal and petal* and some basic knowledge about decision tree.
 Splitted the data into 2 parts used seperately for training and testing with as test size of 33%.
 Used the Decision Tree Classifier to predict the class and accuracy_score as a metric.
 I pruned the final tree to obtain the potential pros and cons of the tree.
 Python libraries such as Pandas, Numpy, Seaborn, Matplotlib, Sklearn are used.

+#### Find the Detailed Documentation here: [nbviewer](https://nbviewer.jupyter.org/github/SuhruthY/GRIP_Task2/blob/master/tree.ipynb)

 ## Conclusion
-&emps;You can experiment with different test sizes or seperate a set for validation.
+&emsp;You can experiment with different test sizes or seperate a set for validation.
 Also try other metrics.
 You can also tune parameter in various cases neccessary.

 ## References
 - [Classification: Basic concepts of Decision Tree, and Model Evaluation by Kumar, University of Minnesota](https://www-users.cs.umn.edu/~kumar001/dmbook/ch4.pdf)